vueup/vue-quill/docs/content/guide/options.md

 ### scrollingContainer
 - **Default:** `null`

   DOM Element or a CSS selector for a DOM Element, specifying which container has the scrollbars (i.e. overflow-y: auto), if is has been changed from the default ql-editor with custom CSS.
-Necessary to fix scroll jumping bugs when Quill is set to auto grow its height, and another ancestor container is responsible from the scrolling.
+Necessary to fix scroll jumping bugs when Quill is set to auto grow its height, and another ancestor container is responsible for the scrolling.

 ### theme
-Name of theme to use.
-The builtin options are `bubble` or `snow`.
+Name of a theme to use.
+The built-in options are `bubble` or `snow`.
 An invalid or falsy value will load a default minimal theme.
 Note the theme’s specific stylesheet still needs to be included manually.
 See [Themes](themes.md) for more information.